New Guides for App Designers!

 Application Icons on Google Play

-If you are publishing your app on Google Play, you will also need to provide a 512 x 512 pixel, high-resolution application icon in the developer console at upload time.
+If you are publishing your app on Google Play, you will also need to provide a 512 x 512 pixel, high-resolution application icon in the Play Console at upload time.
 This icon will be used in various locations on Google Play and does not replace your launcher icon.

 For tips and recommendations on creating high-resolution launcher icons that can easily be scaled up to 512x512, see Tips for Designers.